mxagar/computer_vision_udacity/README.md

 3. Advanced Computer Vision and Deep Learning
 4. Object Tracking and Localization

-Each module has a folder with its respective notes; you need to go to each folder and follow the Markdown file in them.
+Each module has a folder with its respective notes; **you need to go to each module folder and follow the Markdown file in them**.

 Additionally, note that: